 MOUNT KAIMON HIKE DETAILS

-Hike Distance: The total hike distance for me was 6.5km return trip.
+- Hike Distance: The total hike distance for me was a 6.5km return trip.

 HOW TO GET TO THE MOUNT KAIMON TRAILHEAD

 Getting to the trailhead for the Mount Kaimon (Kaimondake) hike it’s not too difficult.
 There is a clear trail entrance and public parking.
 However, public parking is about 400m before the trailhead.
 Lots of people park in the trees right near the trailhead so I copied them.
 I’ve attached the pin below so you can see exactly where to head for the trailhead.
 The pin is to a soba noodle shop but by that stage, you will have seen the signs so you are on track and just keep following the signs.
 I’ve also attached photos below of where I parked my car and the trail entrance so you should be set.
 It took me about 80 minutes to drive to the trail entrance while I was staying in Kirishima so it’s a bit of a long haul but worth it.

 I’ve also attached my hiking map at the bottom of this blog post, which I recorded on my Garmin during the hike.
 If you want to download that map as a GPX file you can download it by clicking here.

 A scenic drive of almost 1.5 hours brought me right down to the southern coastline in Kyushu.
 In the last 15 minutes of driving you get a good view of Mount Kaimon so that was a fun way to head towards my challenge as it loomed ever larger.